-- Does not conform to the program design guidelines. - Do not conform to the proposals submitted with your application and approved by the Façade Grant Committee. - Are not commensurate with the workmanship and cost customary to the industry - Are not completed within 180 days.
+- Does not conform to the program design quidelines. - Do not conform to the proposals submitted with your application and approved by the Façade Grant Committee. - Are not commensurate with the workmanship and cost customary to the industry - Are not completed within 180 days.
 Since the Façade Grant Committee cannot reserve funds indefinitely, a onetime extension of 180 days can be granted.
 After that, you will need to apply for consideration again.
 All requests for extensions must be submitted in writing with an updated schedule of completion.
+Please note projects requesting extensions are subject to delays in funding reimbursements.